JFrog CLI Plugins

 Upgrading or switching versions

 If the plugin is already installed, do not run jf plugin install directly over it.
-Doing so can corrupt the installation: the CLI kills the existing binary during a startup signature check, then fails to write the new binary, and ultimately deletes the plugin directory.
-Always uninstall first:
+Doing so can corrupt the installation.
+The CLI kills the existing binary during a startup signature check, then fails to write the new binary, and ultimately deletes the plugin directory.
+Always uninstall first, then install the target version.

 jf plugin uninstall <plugin-name>